smatting/insects/detector/evaluation/README.md

 All returned frames were triggered by a movement event and are suspected to contain insects.
 Hence, they are the ideal candidates for an evaluation dataset.
 The download functionality is provided in the file [download_frames.py](download_frames.py).

 After new recordings were generated, the data has to be collected again.

+Note that many frames are actual no real insect recordings.
+Here we have to go by recording date:

+- 2019-10-18: not insects from here
+- 2019-11-16: from here insects